Judge and Disclosure Database

 Free Law Project created this project in conjunction with Elliott Ash of Princeton University with support from the National Science Foundation, the John S. and James L. Knight Foundation, Justia, and Pre/Dicta.

-The database is a constant work in progress, and we are regularly adding more judges and information about them.
+The database is a constant work in progress, and we are regularly adding more judges and financial information.
+We need your support to do more of this work.

 To learn more about this data, or to get involved, please get in touch or see the related blog posts.